 Expect a larger inflight video screen in Air Canada Premium Economy featuring a personal touch-screen TV.
 The screen is 28 cm (11 in) on the Boeing 787-8 and 26.4 cm (10.4 in) on the Boeing 777-300.
 The Air Canada entertainment program includes hundreds of hours of top-rated on-demand entertainment.

-A big bonus traveling on British Airways in Premium Economy is that you get Club World standard meals (with fewer choices) served on proper crockery with a real napkin.
+A big bonus traveling on British Airways in Premium Economy is getting Club World standard meals (with fewer choices) served on proper crockery with a real napkin.

 The relatively small number of Premium Economy seats also results in a notably better level of service on Air Canada, with more crew assigned per passenger.